hmrc/income-tax-mtd-changelog/README.md

 ##### Added

-The following endpoint have been created:
+The following endpoint has been created:
 - Update UK Savings Account Name